 Trademarks and Copyrights

 All information on this Website is protected under applicable copyright laws.
-Users of this Website may copy and use information for their own personal use but may not use, copy, reproduce or distribute any such information in any other manner for any other purpose without the prior written consent of Beutel Goodman.
+Users of this Website may copy and use information for their own personal non-commercial use but may not use, copy, reproduce or distribute any such information in any other manner for any other purpose without the prior written consent of Beutel Goodman.

 BG Beutel Goodman and the BG Beutel Goodman design are trademarks of Beutel Goodman.

 The Beutel Goodman Managed Funds are sold by prospectus.
 The Simplified Prospectus of the Funds contains important information that you should read carefully before investing.
 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Mutual fund securities are not covered by the Canada Deposit Insurance Corporation or by any other government deposit insurer.
-With respect to the Beutel Goodman Money Market Fund, there can be no assurances that the fund will be able to maintain its net asset value per security at a constant amount or that the full amount of your investment in the funds will be returned to you.
+With respect to the Beutel Goodman Money Market Fund, there can be no assurances that the fund will be able to maintain its net asset value per security at a constant amount or that the full amount of your investment in the fund will be returned to you.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.

 This website is not an offer or solicitation to buy or sell securities to any person in a jurisdiction where such an offer or solicitation is not authorized or is unlawful.
 Securities of the Funds will only be sold to a person outside of Canada if permitted under the applicable laws of their jurisdiction.